rohitmaurya2545/Todo-App/README.md

 # How It Works
 * User enters a task in the input field and clicks "Add".
 * The task gets added to the DOM and saved in local storage.
-* Users can click on tasks to mark them as completed or delete them.
 * All changes are automatically reflected in local storage.